 Striking movie and TV writers worry that they will be replaced by AI

-Hollywood writers are on their third week of a strike against major studios.
-They want higher wages and more residuals from the streaming platforms.
-Another issue they're still stuck on is the issue of using artificial intelligence in writing films and TV shows.
-NPR's Mandalit del Barco reports on the fears of screenwriters as they look to a possible future with AI in the writers room and the perhaps surprising ways that some writers are embracing it.
+There are a number of reasons Hollywood writers are on strike against major studios.
+Mainly, they want higher wages and more residuals from the streaming platforms.
+But another issue writers are concerned about the use of artificial intelligence in writing films and TV shows.
+NPR's Mandalit del Barco reports on what worries screenwriters about a possible future with AI in the writer's room and on the perhaps surprising ways some writers are embracing the technology.

 MANDALIT DEL BARCO, BYLINE: Movie and TV writers have envisioned AI as evil, as in "The Terminator."